Mactan–Cebu International Airport: Early years

-The runway was built by the United States Air Force in 1956 as an emergency airport for Strategic Air Command bombers and it was known as the Mactan Air Base.
+The runway was built by the United States Air Force in 1956 as an emergency airport for Strategic Air Command bombers.
+It was known back then as the Mactan Air Base.
 It remained a spartan outpost until the Vietnam War in the 1960s when it became a base for a C-130 unit of the U.S. Air Force.

 Commercial operations started on April 27, 1966 for domestic flights.
 It replaced the now closed Lahug Airport (now the site of Cebu IT Park) which could no longer be expanded due to safety and physical problems.
 International charter flights later commenced in 1978.

-On July 31, 1990, Republic Act No. 6958 was approved, which creates and establishes the Mactan–Cebu International Airport Authority (MCIAA).
-The law transferred the existing assets and operations of Mactan–Cebu International Airport and Lahug Airport to the newly-created MCIAA.
+On July 31, 1990, Republic Act No. 6958 was approved, which created and established the Mactan–Cebu International Airport Authority (MCIAA).
+The law transferred the existing assets and operations of Mactan–Cebu International Airport and Lahug Airport to the newly created MCIAA.

 Expansion

 Plans for a new terminal were laid as early as 2005, but the expansion of the existing terminal was instead pursued.
 By 2009, the airport handled 4.8 million passengers, way beyond the capacity of 4.5 million.
 By 2017, the airport handled more than ten million passengers.

 The expansion of the airport was included on the list of big-ticket public-private partnership (PPP) projects as part of the PPP infrastructure program that was launched in 2010.
 Bidding was opened in 2012.
-On April 23, 2014, the Department of Transportation and Communications awarded the operations and maintenance of MCIA to a consortium of the Philippine Megawide Construction Corporation and Bangalore-based GMR Infrastructure.
+On April 23, 2014, the Department of Transportation and Communications awarded the operations and maintenance of MCIA to a consortium of the Philippines' Megawide Construction Corporation and Bengaluru-based GMR Infrastructure.
 The consortium won with a bid of ₱17.5 billion.
 MCIAA handed over the operations and maintenance of the airport to the private consortium on November 1, 2014.

 On June 29, 2015, President Benigno Aquino III led the ground-breaking rites at the site of the old Philippine Air Force base in Lapu-Lapu City which had been demolished to give way for the Terminal 2 construction.
 Construction of Terminal 2 began on January 22, 2016.
 On June 7, 2018, Terminal 2 was inaugurated by President Rodrigo Duterte, with the terminal being operational on July 1.

+On May 22, 2017, Mactan–Cebu International Airport Authority (MCIAA) passed a resolution approving the proposal to start the construction of a second runway, which was proposed by Rep. Raul del Mar of Cebu.
+Del Mar proposed that the construction of the second runway be funded using P4.9- billion sourced from the P14.4 billion premium given by the GMCAC when it won the bid to develop and manage the MCIA terminal.
+Once completed, the second runway will be adjacent to the existing first runway and will enable simultaneous runway operations.
+The groundbreaking ceremony of the second runway took place on January 14, 2020.
+On January 30, 2025, President Bongbong Marcos inaugurated and opened the second runway.

-On May 5, 2021, the second taxiway and expanded apron of the airport was inaugurated.
+On May 5, 2021, the airport's second taxiway and expanded apron was inaugurated.